A SwiftUI WidgetKit Tutorial

 }

-As currently implemented, the view is passed a widget entry from which the date value is extracted and displayed on a Text view.
+As currently implemented, the view is passed a widget entry from which a date value and emoji are extracted and displayed on Text views.

 Modify the view structure so that it reads as follows, keeping in mind that it will result in syntax errors appearing in the editor.
 These will be resolved later in the tutorial: